GGasset/NeatNetwork/README.md

 # NeatNetwork
-Neat based Neuronal Network that is able to train using other learning methods
+Easy to use, Neat based Recurrent Neuronal Network, able to train using other learning methods like Supervised Learning or Reinforcement Learning